 While Settlement Quarry first brings geology to mind, this area is rich in plant and animal life.
-In early spring, you may hear the first Song Sparrows and Slate-colored Juncos, and perhaps you will smell a fox on this sheltered walk.
+In early spring, you may hear the first peppers calling and the first Song Sparrows join the Slate-colored Juncos, and perhaps you will smell a fox on this sheltered walk.
 Just as the poplars and white birches begin to leaf out, the wave of warblers returning from the American tropics will be heard.
 You might want to use your web browser to call up the Cornell Laboratory of Ornithology site if you do not have a good bird app.
 See www.birds.cornell.edu.